 The parathyroid glands are four pea-sized glands.
 They are located next to the thyroid gland in the neck.
-The glands secrete the parathyroid hormone (PTH).
-PTH helps to regulate the level of calcium in the blood.
+The glands send out the parathyroid hormone (PTH).
+PTH helps to control the level of calcium in the blood.

-In hypoparathyroidism, there is not enough PTH secreted.
+Hypoparathyroidism is when the glands do not send out enough PTH.
 This causes low levels of calcium in the blood.
 Low blood calcium is known as hypocalcemia.

 Hypoparathyroidism may be caused by:

 - Problems of the immune system known as autoimmune disorder

 - Genetics conditions, such as 22q11.2 deletion syndrome